Product Designer

 Overview

-Focus: My focus as lead designer was to define a scalable, platform-wide article experience that balanced system-wide consistency with the flexibility required for 30+ brands to express their unique identities.
+Focus: My focus was to define a scalable, platform-wide article experience that balanced system-wide consistency with the flexibility required for 30+ brands to express their unique identities.

 With the migration of all Time Inc. brands onto a unified backend platform, our team was responsible for developing a comprehensive suite of white-label templates for nearly every page type.
 These templates needed to support more than 30 Meredith brands, offering a single scalable structure while remaining flexible enough to accommodate each brand’s unique voice and visual identity.